sfrank/sb-gmp/README.md

 An additionan contrib using SB-GMP is the SB-MPFR library which provides support for arbitrary precision floating-point numbers.
-Refer to the file README-mpfr.md for details.
+Refer to the file README.md of SB-MPFR for details.

 [1] http://gmplib.org/manual/